-This is a particularly good pick if you are looking to become a Citrix XenServer domain auditor.
+This is a wonderful pick if you are looking to become a Citrix XenServer domain auditor.
 It explains the concepts and provides you with the best problem-solving techniques.

 Mastering Citrix® XenDesktop®, Govardhan Gunnala, Daniele Tosatto

-To get the most out of this book, you should have an intermediate knowledge of Citrix or an equivalent knowledge of Windows Server technologies, Windows desktop operating systems and virtualization concepts.
+To get the most out of this book, you should have an intermediate knowledge of Citrix.
+If not, you should have knowledge of Windows Server technologies, Windows desktop operating systems, and virtualization concepts.
 The book is aimed at IT architects and administrators.

 Most organizations are focused on increasing their use of virtualization, so Citrix XenDesktop is growing in popularity.
-The skills to set up and maintain a XenDesktop environment are very valuable, and this book will give you the technical background you need for these tasks.
+The skills to set up and maintain a XenDesktop environment are very valuable.
+This book will give you the technical background you need for these tasks.

 Best Citrix Certifications

-Citrix offers many different certifications as part of its product suite.
+Citrix offers many certifications as part of its product suite.

 It is crucial that you have a solid understanding of Citrix before you attempt to get certified.

-The certifications range from the introductory Citrix Certified Associate – Virtualization certification, which is for administrators who work with XenApp and XenDesktop, to Citrix Certified Expert – Virtualization, which is targeted at designers.
+There a wide range of certifications.
+For example, there is the introductory Citrix Certified Associate – Virtualization certification, which is for administrators who work with XenApp and XenDesktop.
+On the other end of the spectrum is the Citrix Certified Expert – Virtualization, which is targeted at designers.

 Network Horizons offers certifications in virtualization, cloud, and networking.
 The certifications are also broken down further into three levels: associate, professional, and expert.

 This e-learning platform also provides Citrix courses and training to help you prepare for the various Citrix exams.
-The comprehensive curriculums are suited for everyone from web developers to business analysts to virtualization architects.
+As a matter of fact, the comprehensive curriculums are suited for everyone, from web developers and business analysts to virtualization architects.